"Jay Porter paid his taxi driver and ducked under a string of red-and-white incident tape to approach the sprawl of police cars..."

 “Oh!”
 The young woman laughed at her mistake.

-A man in plain clothes, coming down the stairs with a pronounced limp, said, “Goodbye, Hanna.”
+A man in street clothes, coming down the stairs with a pronounced limp, said, “Goodbye, Hanna.”

 “So I guess your name is Hanna,” Jay said.